 The opportunity for a school to move into a brand new building doesn’t happen very often, the project was time critical and marked the start of a bright new future for everyone – 1,200 students and 150 staff.
 The Headteacher, Lee Tristham and the project team had one aim, aim high, accept nothing but the best.

 The iPad has changed learning beyond all recognition.
 Gone are the days of specific rooms within schools and other education establishments that are filled with PC’s and I.T equipment.
-These facilities were inaccessible to most of the pupils, most of the time, which was far from ideal.
+These facilities were inaccessible to most of the pupils most of the time, which was far from ideal.
 Tablets have redefined the whole education experience, allowing you to work almost anywhere with instant access to the internet.
-The iPad brought a user interface that children could intuitively work, this in turn gave them access to the latest educational apps and text books.
+The iPad brought a user interface that children could intuitively use, this in turn gave them access to the latest educational apps and text books.